Oligodendroglioma

 What is the IDH1/IDH2 test?

-This test is useful in diagnosing oligodendrogliomas and in making decisions about the most appropriate treatment for you.
+This test is useful in diagnosing different types of gliomas.
+Your medical team needs it to confirm the diagnosis of an oligodendroglioma, and to make decisions about the most appropriate treatment for you.

-It might also be useful in predicting how effective a particular treatment is likely to be.
+It may also be useful in predicting how effective a particular treatment is likely to be.

 How does the test work and what does it show?

-IDH1 and IDH2 are genes.
-A change (mutation) in the IDH1 or IDH2 genes has been found in almost all oligodendrogliomas and astrocytomas.
+IDH1 and IDH2 are genes in the tumours DNA – a change (mutation) in either the IDH1 or IDH2 genes is required to confirm the diagnosis of oligodendrogliomas or astrocytomas.

 What is the MGMT methylation test?

 For people with oligodendroglioma, the MGMT methylation test helps to predict how effective chemotherapy treatment is likely to be, although there are many other factors that also affect response to treatment.
-This can be used to help plan a suitable, individualised treatment plan.
+Your medical team can use this to help plan a suitable, individualised treatment plan.

 What does the test show?

-In summary, the test looks at the amount (percentage) of something called methylation.
-If your tumour is found to be:
+In summary, the test looks at the amount (percentage) of cells with MGMT methylation.

-- MGMT unmethylated, you’re less likely to respond to TMZ chemotherapy.
+- MGMT unmethylated tumours are less likely to respond to TMZ chemotherapy.

 There are other factors that influence the effectiveness of chemotherapy, so there’ll always be ‘good’ and ‘poor’ responders in both the methylated and unmethylated groups.